percona/percona-postgresql-operator/docs/content/references/crd.md

       </tr><tr>
         <td><b>hostProcess</b></td>
         <td>boolean</td>
         <td>HostProcess determines if a container should be run as a 'Host Process' container.
-This field is alpha-level and will only be honored by components that enable the WindowsHostProcessContainers feature flag.
-Setting this field without the feature flag will result in errors when validating the Pod.
 All of a Pod's containers must have the same effective HostProcess value (it is not allowed to have a mix of HostProcess containers and non-HostProcess containers).
 In addition, if HostProcess is true then HostNetwork must also be set to true.</td>
         <td>false</td>
       </tr><tr>
         <td><b>runAsUserName</b></td>